 This course consists of thesis topic development, information gathering, material organization, data evaluation, formal thesis report writing, and completion of the thesis.
 Thesis procedures must adhere to the Thesis Guidelines as defined by the Office of the Graduate School and the Department of Digital Media Technologies.
 Students register for either 3 to six credits in one semester with approval of adviser.

 Management and Leadership

-College of Business and Management Public Administration - Sport Management
+College of Business and Management and College of Arts and Sciences

+Management and Leadership

 This is an interdisciplinary program encompassing faculty and coursework from three departments: